jaxball/tweetint/README.md

 ## TweeTINT!
-A project for TINT, the no.1 company in listening to users' feedback and needs
+A project for TINT, the company that listens to users' feedback and needs

 - **Author**: Jason Lin
 - **Languages used**: Python, HTML/CSS, Javascript